guilhermelff/guilhermelff/README.md

+- RPA Developer Python

-- 🔭 I’m currently working on personal projects, such as a sports betting web app and a mobile chat app
+- 🔭 I’m currently working on personal projects, such as a sports betting web app.

-- 🌱 I’m currently coding projects in Java, Python and C#.
-Using AWS services and Kubernetes
+- 🌱 I’m currently coding projects in Python.

 - 📫 How to reach me: contatoguilhermelff@gmail.com , whatsapp +5521981123297